 So, what’s next?
 If you’re ready to start your global expansion, applying localization to your overall business strategy will help you with this exact process.

-But, we’re not done yet, we’ve got some important further reading to get your started:
+But we’re not done yet, as we’ve got some important further reading to get you started: